SrijanBadhya/Debsoc/Running the PES Debsoc.md

 ### ==Breadth wise inclusivity==
-This has somehow become one of the most controversial practices of the society. **If you're against being too accommodating of people, please bear with me as I yap, so that you end up with whatever belief stands at the end.**
+This has somehow become one of the most controversial practices of the society. **If you're against being too accommodating of people, please bear with me as I yap in support of it so that you're aware of the trade-off.**

 By breadth wise inclusivity, I mean providing multiple slots and multiple days for people to get their round 1 and round 2 finished.
 Extra days for the people who need it.
 Round 3 also needs to be open enough for even people with packed lives to be able to reach the minimum bar.